gabrielyiu1998/gabrielyiu1998/README.md

 ## Gabriel Yiu
 I am an actuarial analyst with an interest in computer science!
 My projects from competitions, coursework, or personal interest are uploaded onto this github.

-Contact Me on <a href="https://www.linkedin.com/in/gabriel-yiu-083836128/">LinkedIn</a>
+Feel free to reach out to me on <a href="https://www.linkedin.com/in/gabriel-yiu-083836128/">LinkedIn</a>.

 ### Notable Projects